H-Freax/H-Freax/README.md

 [![Open Source Love](https://badges.frapsoft.com/os/v1/open-source.svg?v=102)](https://github.com/H-Freax)

 Welcome to my little corner of the internet!
-I’ve just wrapped up my first year of graduate school at Northeastern University and am about to start an exciting **Machine Learning Co-op with Lendbuzz**.
+I’ve just wrapped up my first year of graduate school at Northeastern University.
 Alongside this, I’m involved in **robotics and artificial intelligence** research as a Research Intern at **The Helping Hands Lab**, working under the guidance of [Dr. Robert Platt](https://www2.ccs.neu.edu/research/helpinghands/people/) on **robotic grasping and manipulation systems**.

 I’m also a Research Assistant at the **Information Experience and Accessibility Lab** at the **University of Illinois Urbana-Champaign**, where I collaborate with [Dr. Rachel F. Adler](http://rachelfadler.com) on projects focused on improving accessibility in **fintech** and **mHealth** for older adults.